-To the east of Crooked Island, the most severe damage from Michael was sustained along the mainland coast of eastern Bay County at Mexico Beach (Figure 8).
+To the east of Crooked Island, the most severe damage from Hurricane Michael was sustained along the mainland coast of eastern Bay County at Mexico Beach (Figure 8).
 On top of the storm surge, breaking waves caused the most severe damages.
-Many exterior water marks to 30 feet above sea level suggest the wave setup and wave uprush caused the severe damage that resulted in most of the development being destroyed seaward of U.S. Highway 98.
-These extreme storm tides and the high winds of Michael greatly exceeded the hurricane resistant coastal construction standards of the Florida Building Code.
+Many exterior water marks to 30 feet above sea level suggest the wave setup and wave uprush resulted in the destruction of most of the development seaward of U.S. Highway 98.
+Hurricane Michael's extreme storm tides and the high winds greatly exceeded the hurricane-resistant coastal construction standards of the Florida Building Code.
 Of the 210 buildings in Mexico Beach with major damage seaward of the Coastal Construction Control Line (CCCL), 180 buildings were destroyed, or roughly 85%.
 In addition, landward of the CCCL to the landward limit of the Coastal Building Zone, roughly 45% of the damaged buildings were destroyed.
-Within the Coastal Building Zone in Mexico Beach, 1,102 major structures sustained major structural damage, including 595 that were destroyed.
-See Figure 10 through Figure 38 for examples of damage in Bay County.
+Within the Coastal

+Building Zone in Mexico Beach, 1,102 major structures sustained major structural damage, including 595 that were destroyed.
+See Figure 15 through Figure 43 for examples of damage in Bay County.

-Figure 10.
+Figure 15.
 Bank with severe wind damage on 23rd Street, Panama City.

-Figure 11.
+Figure 16.
 Dry storage marina with wind damage on Thomas Drive, Panama City Beach.